+Screening the Holocaust Spring 2018

+T: 9:35-12:35, R: 11:45-12:35

+Instructor: Jack Kugelmass Office: 201 Walker Hall

+Hours: Wednesday 1:00-3:00 or by appointment Tel.
+2-9245

+Email: jkugelma@ufl.edu

-Screening the Holocaust Spring 2017 T: 9:35-12:35, R: 11:45-12:35 Instructor: Jack Kugelmass Office: 201 Walker Hall Hours: Wednesday 1:00-3:00 or by appointment Tel.
-2-9245 Email: jkugelma@ufl.edu The course examines a fragment of what is an ever expanding corpus of films exploring the destruction of European Jewry, an event we now commonly refer to as the Shoah.
-Given the vastness of the filmic literature, the course limits itself to feature or fiction films and covers the period from the rise of European fascism through the Holocaust, the postwar period and the continuing profusion of films on this subject.
-The course is intended to: - 1. use films to explore critical issues related to Hitler's war against the Jews - 2. familiarize students with the most important fictional films on the Holocaust - 3. examine the ways in which films tell stories and the rhetorical devices they use to slant understanding, interpret and sometimes misinterpret events - 4. consider what films reveal about the ever-changing memory culture of countries in which the Shoah took place or were affected by the migration of refugees - 5. review and discuss appropriate critical readings of these films - 6. consider the limits of representation and whether or not the Shoah can be intellectually, put to rest - 7. familiarize students with some of the critical literature connected to the study of the Holocaust Requirements:
+The course examines a fragment of what is an ever expanding corpus of films exploring the destruction of European Jewry, an event we now commonly refer to as the Shoah.
+Given the vastness of the filmic literature, the course limits itself to feature or fiction films and covers the period from the rise of European fascism through: The course is intended to:

+- 1. use films to explore critical issues related to Hitler's war against the Jews - 2. familiarize students with the most important fictional films on the Holocaust - 3. examine the ways in which films tell stories and the rhetorical devices they use to slant understanding, interpret and sometimes misinterpret events - 4. consider what films reveal about the ever-changing memory culture of countries in which the Shoah took place or were affected by the migration of refugees - 5. review and discuss appropriate critical readings of these films - 6. consider the limits of representation and whether or not the Shoah can be intellectually, put to rest - 7. familiarize students with some of the critical literature connected to the study of the Holocaust